General-relativistic radiation transport scheme in $\texttt{Gmunu}$ I: Implementation of two-moment based multi-frequency radiative transfer and code tests: Application examples

 While different neutrino microphysics inputs are expected to affect the neutrino signals, the neutrino interactions we can include are so far limited by \texttt{NuLib}.
 Instead of considering the same set of neutrino interactions as in \cite{2013PhRvD..88f4009G, 2014PhRvD..89j4029N}, we adopt essentially the same set of interactions as described in section~\ref{sec:nu_int}, except that the thermal processes for electron type neutrinos and anti-neutrinos (i.e. $e^- + e^+ \to \nu_e + \bar{\nu}_e$) are also included.
-The inclusion of this interaction is to additionally test our \emph{multi-species multi-group} implicit solver, since the coupling of electron type neutrinos $\nu_e$ and anti-neutrinos $\bar{\nu}_e$ has to be taken into account.
-The neutrino moments are initialised by evolving the radiation sector while keeping the hydrodynamical profile fixed until the system reach to equilibrium.
+The inclusion of this interaction is to additionally test our \emph{multi-species multi-group} implicit solver, since the coupling of electron type neutrinos $\nu_e$ and anti-neutrinos $\bar{\nu}_e$ has to be taken into account. { Although this test problem is expected to be sensitive to the low density/atmosphere treatment, to achieve a stable evolution, the neutrino opacities and kernels are used only when the rest mass density $\rho$ is larger than $10^{11} {\rm ~ g / cm^{3}}$, which is eight orders of magnitude larger than the atmosphere density $\rho_{\rm atmo}$. } The neutrino moments are initialised by evolving the radiation sector while keeping the hydrodynamical profile fixed until the system reach to equilibrium.
 In this test, we evolve the neutrinos while keeping the hydrodynamical profile fixed for 5 ms before the dynamical simulation.

-Figure~\ref{fig:M1_hot_ns_1d_fft} shows the relative variation of the central rest mass density $\rho_c$ in time and the corresponding fast Fourier transform.
-The eigenmode frequencies obtained from our simulations agree the one in \cite{2013PhRvD..88f4009G, 2014PhRvD..89j4029N}.